mathworks/jenkins-matlab-plugin/src/examples/Run-MATLAB-Tests.md

 Running the tests in this example requires you to interface Jenkins with MATLAB as well as a remote repository.

 * To run MATLAB tests and generate test artifacts, you must install the Jenkins plugin for MATLAB.
 For information on how to install a plugin in Jenkins, see [Managing Plugins](https://jenkins.io/doc/book/managing/plugins/).
 * Jenkins runs the tests in a branch of the remote repository that is specified by a URL.
-To follow the build configuration steps, you must upload the *Times Table App* example project to a remote GitHub&reg; repository.
+To follow the build steps in this example, the *Times Table App* project must be under Git&trade; source control.
+For example, you can create a new repository for the project using your GitHub&reg; account.
+For more information, see [Use Source Control with Projects](https://www.mathworks.com/help/matlab/matlab_prog/use-source-control-with-projects.html).
 * To publish the test artifacts using post-build actions, relevant plugins must be installed on Jenkins.
-For example, the *[Cobertura Plugin](https://plugins.jenkins.io/cobertura)* integrates Cobertura coverage reports to Jenkins, and *[JUnit plugin](https://plugins.jenkins.io/junit)* enables JUnit-format test results to be published.
+For example, the *[Cobertura plugin](https://plugins.jenkins.io/cobertura)* integrates Cobertura coverage reports to Jenkins, and *[JUnit plugin](https://plugins.jenkins.io/junit)* enables JUnit-format test results to be published.

 ## Configure Jenkins Project to Run MATLAB Tests
 Create a new project and configure it by following these steps: